Environmental determinism: The effect of disease environments

 Dr. Marcella Alsan argues the prevalence of the tsetse fly hampered early state formation in Africa.
 Because the tsetse virus was lethal to cows and horses, communities afflicted by the insect could not rely on the agricultural benefits provided by livestock.
 African communities were prevented from stockpiling agricultural surplus, working the land, or eating meat.
 Because the disease environment hindered the formation of farming communities, early African societies resembled small hunter-gatherer groups and not centralized states.

 The relative availability of livestock animals enabled European societies to form centralized institutions, develop advanced technologies, and create an agricultural network.
 They could rely on their livestock to reduce the need for manual labor.
 Livestock also diminished the comparative advantage of owning slaves.
-African societies relied on the use of rival tribesman as slave labor where the fly was prevalent, which impeded long-term societal cooperation.
+African societies relied on the use of rival tribesmen as slave labor where the fly was prevalent, which impeded long-term societal cooperation.

 Alsan argues that her findings support the view of Kenneth Sokoloff and Stanley Engerman that factor endowments shape state institutions.